 In addition to mattress thickness and type, you’ll also want to consider a mattress cover and anti-condensation mat.
 Most mattresses come with removable covers for easy laundering, which vary in terms of water resistance, breathability, and comfort.
 In our opinion, your best bet is to opt for a protective cover (waterproof/breathable) and supplement with a sheet set (brands like Tepui sell custom-sized sheets or you can make do with a standard bed sheet set).
 Further, many tent designs incorporate an anti-condensation mat underneath the mattress to mitigate moisture buildup and mold (these can also be purchased separately).
 That said, it’s always a good idea to remove your mattress between trips or prop it up on its end during the day to dry out the underside and allow it to breathe.

 Rooftop tents are built to withstand the elements, with thick, water-resistant body fabrics (usually a polyester cotton blend) and fully waterproof rainflys.
 If you plan to use your tent in inclement conditions, be sure to look for full-coverage awnings on all the windows and doors so you can keep air flowing without allowing moisture in.
 Pop-top and clamshell models like the James Baroud Evasion and Roofnest Falcon use their shells as roofs, with clamshells providing the strongest structure (as long as you park with the shell towards the direction of the wind) and a quieter sleep in blustery conditions.
-In fact, we spoke to one camper who upgraded to a hardshell because he'd grown so tired of his softshell flapping in the wind.
+In fact, one of our testers upgraded to a hardshell because he'd grown so tired of his softshell flapping in the wind.

 In addition to protection against wind and rain, some rooftop tents come with the option to add extra insulation, like iKamper’s Inner Insulation Tent and the Tepui Insulator.
 If you’re used to sleeping outside, have a warm sleeping bag, or plan to camp only in the summer months, additional insulation probably isn’t necessary.
 But for those get outside year-round or frequently sleep at elevation, these inserts can add a nice dose of warmth on cold nights.